ecr007/English-World/Phrases-Vocabulary/I.md

 Inherit: (verb) If the Animal is the base class.
 The Cat Class inherits from Animal Class.

 I was **a surfing instructor** in the Dominican Republic: means that at that time, the person speaking had a job teaching people how to surf in the Dominican Republic.

+In Private: (Phrase) without other people present often because it is a secret.